 Prenatal vitamins for moms who have the MTHFR mutation

 The MTHFR defect, which some say affects up to 50-60% of the population, makes it difficult for your body to convert folic acid (and even folate) into a usable form (called methylation).
 The two gene mutations most studied and connected with this defect are found at the C677T and A1298C positions on the MTHFR gene.
-You can learn more here, including how to get tested to see if you have it.

 Having MTHFR issues makes it more difficult for the body to detoxify.
-During pregnancy this is especially concerning because the build up of unusable folic acid (from processed food and certain prenatals) can cause toxicity and folate deficiency because it blocks absorption of naturally occurring folate.
+During pregnancy this is especially concerning because the build-up of unusable folic acid (from processed food and certain prenatals) can cause toxicity and folate deficiency because it blocks absorption of naturally occurring folate.

 Folate deficiencies are associated with some birth defects such as spina bifida and neural tube defects.
 The MTHFR mutation can cause miscarriage, preeclampsia, forgetfulness, and brain fog among other symptoms.